NicoHerrig95/ESG-Financial-Performance/README.md

 ![image](https://user-images.githubusercontent.com/98849197/152642122-ab330bd7-2b56-4578-a446-b0346996d472.png)
 , for I = Net Income; and A = total assets in period t

-MSCI ESG-ratings are typically expressed by letter ratings, calculated in a moderately complex way from the raw data which is considering several aspects of environmental, sustainable, and ethicla compliance.
+MSCI ESG-ratings are typically expressed by letter ratings, calculated in a moderately complex way from the raw data which is considering several aspects of environmental, social, and ethical compliance.
 ![image](https://user-images.githubusercontent.com/98849197/152642537-2ac87959-992e-4339-86fa-041edbf7c78f.png)

 For the purpose of my analysis, I transformed the letter ratings into a metric system (1-7).